AdobeDocs/experience-manager-65.en/help/sites-administering/setting-up-ims-integrations-for-aem.md

 ## Credentials in the Developer Console {#credentials-in-the-developer-console}

-As the first step you need to configure the OAuth credentials in the Adobe Developer Console.
+As the first step, you must configure the OAuth credentials in the Adobe Developer Console.

-For details on how to do this, see the Developer Console documentation, depending on your requirements:
+For details on how to do this configuration, see the Developer Console documentation, depending on your requirements:

 * Overview: